SatChittAnand/SatChittAnand/README.md

 ## 🔭 About Me

-Hi, I'm Satyanarayan Mohanty—an enthusiastic student, ML-focused developer, and software engineer driven by a love for solving complex problems!
+Hi, I'm Satyanarayan Mohanty—an enthusiastic student, Frontend Developer, ML-focused developer, and software engineer driven by a love for solving complex problems!
 - 🌱 **Continuous learner:** Always exploring new domains, especially in AI, ML, and blockchain technologies
 - 💡 Enjoy iterating on technical challenges and contributing to open-source